 Susan offers Writing Circles seasonally, with special attention to the time of year.
 Some circles meet in the Wissahickon Park, a deep, wooded valley and meandering creek in the northwest section of Philadelphia.
-Meeting for five to eight week cycles, the Wissahickon Writing Circles gather in or near The Cedars House Cafe at the northern end of the park.
+Meeting for three to eight week cycles, the Wissahickon Writing Circles gather in various locations at the north end of the park.
 As weather permits, group members spend time outdoors to hear the songs and garner the wisdom of this special place.
 Inquire about the next cycle of Wissahickon Writing Groups, and see Susan’s post in her Musings/Events blog.

 Susan leads Writing Circles by request.
 Read more about custom crafted groups here.